BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find Unsubscribed Contacts When Given List Id.md

-# Use Case:
+# Use Case

-Given a benchmark email account.
+Given a benchmark email account. \
 Then I want to see the recipients on a list who are unsubscribed.